beacon-biosignals/Legolas.jl/README.md

 *wield `.arrow`s with style*

-Legolas.jl is a Julia package that provides opinionated utilities for reading, writing, and validating Arrow tables against extensible user-specified schemas.
+Legolas.jl is a Julia package that provides opinionated utilities for constructing, reading, writing, and validating Arrow tables against extensible, versioned, user-specified schemas.

 Currently WIP.